sbt/sbt/src/sphinx/Detailed-Topics/Tasks.rst

 -------

 A common scenario is getting the sources for all subprojects for processing all at once, such as passing them to scaladoc.
-The task that we want to obtain values for is `sources` and we want to get the values in all non-root projects and in the `Compile` configuration.
+The task that we want to obtain values for is :key:`sources` and we want to get the values in all non-root projects and in the `Compile` configuration.
 This looks like:

 ::